millenmortier/abn-tvmaze-assignment/README.md

 ### Prerequisites

-Please make sure you have node version 14 or higher installed on your machine.
+- Node version 14 or higher

 ### Step 1: Running the back-end